Table of Contents

 Once the Six Sigma gets started and employees are trained, multiple ideas for projects get generated.
 It is not important that how many projects get launched, their impact on the bottom-line is important.
 At times, several completed projects have unending work in progress.
-Increasing the number of the Black Belt and Green Belt projects might primarily help culture change within the company, if the company can take care of the following two pitfalls:
+Increasing the number of the Six Sigma Black Belt Certification projects might primarily help culture change within the company, if the company can take care of the following two pitfalls:

 - When employees become part of multiple projects they can find it difficult to manage time.
 This can lead to Six Sigma overload and can result in the unsatisfied project deliverables

 - When the projects are started without any key-stakeholder assistance or without top management involvement, it can negatively impact the project

 Hence, before launching Six Sigma it is important to evaluate on how the projects gets chosen.
 It is essential to link the projects with key business indicators and metrics.
 Projects that appear to be the “Feel good projects” will generally result in eroding Six Sigma as such projects do not add any value to an organization.